motdotla/writings/articles/notions.md

 USB shoes.
 The shoes charge em the laces have USB or miniusb ends

 Geocoded git commits.
 It'd be interesting to see when/where I was more productive with my code.
 Maybe it was on a bus to Phoenix.

+An app that tells you how many times you open other apps.
+So you can stop being fucking ADD.